 If you suspect a dairy or cow's milk allergy, there will be a number of tell-tale symptoms that you can look for to help determine what course of action to take next.
-This article outlines some of the most common milk allergy symptoms and offers you advice on what to do next.
+We examine some of the most common milk allergy symptoms and offer you advice on what to do next.

 Whilst the symptoms of a cow's milk allergy may differ from person to person or child to child, the most common symptoms to look out for are listed below.

 Common cow's milk allergy (CMA) symptoms: